BrandonXu6106/obsidianpublish/content/thoughts/DID.md

 Format: `did:xyz:abcde123456`

 1. `did`: fixed string, this is a DID
-2. `xyz`: method name (e.g. `btcr` which is built on top of [[bitcoin|Bitcoin]], acts sort of like a namespace)
+2. `xyz`: method name (e.g. `btcr` which is built on top of [[bitcoin.md|Bitcoin]], acts sort of like a namespace)
 3. `abcde123456`: method specific identifier

 Can be thought of like a public decentralized keychain.
 It binds a public/private key pair to an identity, even when those keys are rotated out and replaced!

-The VDR can be hosted/based on any platform (e.g. on distributed [[blockchain|blockchains]], [[DHT|DHTs]], or just hosted files on GitHub)
+The VDR can be hosted/based on any platform (e.g. on distributed [[blockchain.md|blockchains]], [[DHT.md|DHTs]], or just hosted files on GitHub)

 A DID Document can have arbitrary content.
 It contains references to "controllers" which are entities that have permission to make changes to a DID Document.
-It can also contain various cryptographic data delated to the DID subject (e.g. [[RSA|RSA]], keys, etc.)
+It can also contain various cryptographic data delated to the DID subject (e.g. [[RSA.md|RSA]], keys, etc.)

 ## What it enables